hmoragrega/workers/README.md

 ```

 Please note that even if the context times out, and the method
-return the context error the worker will still stop as soon as
+returns the context error, the worker will still stop eventually,
-it completes the job.
+as soon as it completes the job.

 2 - `Less` will remove one worker from the pool **without waiting**
 for the worker to stop.
 The worker will stop once it's completes